From the physical separation to the often-conflicting time zones and schedules, long-distance relationships are difficult to live through.

-Other surprising LDR statistics
+Other Surprising LDR Statistics

 Don’t believe it?

-Well, let’s take a look at some interesting and eye-opening statistics of long-distance relationships that prove these setups are worth fighting for.
+Let’s look at some interesting and eye-opening statistics of long-distance relationships that prove these setups are worth fighting for.

-Effect on health
+Effect on Health

 Couples in LDRs demonstrated more signs of mental and physical health.
 The signs included higher energy levels and less stress.

-Levels of fulfillment and contentment
+Levels of Fulfillment and Contentment